-any Matches all hosts. none Matches no hosts. localhost Matches the IPv4 and IPv6 addresses of all network interfaces on the system. localnets Matches any host on an IPv4 or IPv6 network for which the system has an interface.
+any Matches all hosts. none Matches no hosts. localhost Matches the IPv4 and IPv6 addresses of all network interfaces on the system.
+When addresses are added or removed, the localhost ACL element is updated to reflect the changes. localnets Matches any host on an IPv4 or IPv6 network for which the sys- tem has an interface.
+When addresses are added or removed, the localnets ACL element is updated to reflect the changes.
 Some systems do not provide a way to determine the prefix lengths of local IPv6 addresses.
 In such a case, localnets only matches the local IPv6 addresses, just like localhost .

 When BIND 9 is built with GeoIP support, ACLs can also be used for geographic access restrictions.

-This is done by specifying an ACL element of the form: geoip [db database] field value value is the value to searched for within the database.
+This is done by specifying an ACL element of the form: geoip [db database] field value value is the value to search for within the database.
 A string may be quoted if it contains spaces or other special characters.
+If this is an "asnum" search, then the leading "ASNNNN" string can be used, otherwise the full description must be used (e.g. "ASNNNN Example Company Name").
 If this is a "country" search and the string is two characters long, then it must be a standard ISO-3166-1 two-letter country code, and if it is three characters long then it must be an ISO-3166-1 three-letter country code; otherwise it is the full name of the country.
-Similarly, if this is a "region" search and the string is two characters long, then it must be a standard two-letter state or province abbreviation; otherwise it is the full name of the state or province.
+Similarly, if this is a "region" search and the string is two characters long, then it must be a standard the string is two characters long, then it must be a standard two-letter state or province abbreviation; otherwise it is the full name of the state or province.